canro91/canro91.github.io/_posts/2021-05-10-WriteTestsThatUseDateTimeNow.md

 }
 ```

-Notice we named our fake clock `FixedDateClock` to show it returns the `DateTime` object you pass to it.
+Notice we named our fake clock `FixedDateClock` to show it returns the `DateTime` we pass to it.

-Our tests with the testable clock implementation will look like this.
+Our tests with the testable clock implementation will look like this,

 ```csharp
 [TestClass]